30B00D/30B00D/README.md

 - 👀 I’m interested in Web develpoment
 - 🌱 I’m currently learning javaScrtipt
 - 💞️ I’m looking to collaborate on curentlly nothing
-- 📫 How to reach me on instagram @abdalah_al_gailany

 <!---
 30B00D/30B00D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.